eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ## Context Root / Application Endpoint not correct
 If you create or bind a project that has a context root set in `.cw-settings`, such as a project using the Lagom template, the context root is not picked up initially.
 This also happens after restarting Codewind.

-**Workaround** For a permanent fix for all IDEs, edit and save the `.cw-settings` file, and the context root updates.
-For a temporary workaround for Eclipse, add the context root to the URL in your browser.
+**Workaround** For a permanent fix, edit and save the `.cw-settings` file, and the context root updates.
+For a temporary workaround, add the context root to the URL in your browser.
 For example, the browser might open with `localhost:34567` instead of `localhost:34567/mycontextroot`, so type `mycontextroot`.

 ***
 # Disabling development on specific projects